rahmathm1/angularjs-1.x-workshop/README.md

 [Http-Server](https://www.npmjs.com/package/http-server) is a very small web server that is available as node package and can serve static files.

-### API Server
+### Loopback Server

-[Http-Server](https://loopback.io) LoopBack is a highly-extensible, open-source Node.js framework.
+[Loopback](https://loopback.io) is a highly-extensible, open-source Node.js framework.
 You can use this framework to develop restful apis for these sample apps

 Prerequesties:
 * Node Js